Apple iPhone 17 Pro Max vs Moto g stylus 5G (2024)

 Frequently Asked Questions

-Apple iPhone 17 Pro Max excels if you value brightest iphone display ever (3000 nits peak outdoor).
-Moto g stylus 5G (2024) is better if you prioritize significantly upgraded 6.7-inch poled display with 120hz refresh rate.
-Pick based on your budget and daily use.
+Apple iPhone 17 Pro Max is the better choice if you prioritize brightest iphone display ever (3000 nits peak outdoor).
+Moto g stylus 5G (2024) wins if you value significantly upgraded 6.7-inch poled display with 120hz refresh rate.
+Both are rated highly (4.8★ vs 4.5★), so consider your specific needs and budget.

 Affiliate disclosure